Computer Science Principles for Practicing Engineers

 Pre-requisites some experience in writing software

-This course provides a solid background in the key principles of computer science.
-This course complements any experience that students may already have in writing software with formal computer science underpinnings, making those engineers and scientists more capable in developing software intensive systems.
+The primary objective of the course is to provide engineers without formal training in computer science, a solid background in the key principles of computer science.
+The key purpose of this course is to complement the experience that engineers may already have in writing software with formal computer science underpinnings, making those engineers more capable in developing software intensive systems.
+Specific learning objectives include:

 - Preparing students for immediate competency so that course material can be directly applied in real world situations

 - Improving the student’s ability to recognize and analyze critical computational problems in the course of their work, generate alternative solutions to problems, and judge among them

 - Enabling students to better understand, analyze, and characterize those factors that influence algorithmic computational performance and memory consumption